 Innovative rental companies will re-imagine the whole process from booking the vehicle, walking past the rental counter, having the reserved vehicle unlock automatically when it detects the proper mDL, and allowing the mDL Holder, after identity verification, to drive off the lot without stopping.

 For more information on ISO mDL 18013–5

-ISO 18013–5 standard is in Committee Draft phase with plan to publish in 2019.
-The current draft document is available from links embedded in this cover letter.
+ISO 18013–5 standard is in Draft International Standard phase with plan to publish in 2020.
+The current document is available from the ISO Repository.
 Revisions and the latest versions are available within ISO Committees, regional standards organizations, liaisons to the ISO mdL team (JTC1/SC27/WG10), and from partner trade alliances such as Secure Technology Alliance.
+One vendor has set up a useful mDL Resources Page.
 The AAMVA Mobile Driver License white paper and other tools are available from the AAMVA mDL site.
 At the operating system level, reports are that Google is working on an Identity Credential API to support ISO 18013–5.
-For automated Identity Verification trustworthiness, see Fido Alliance Universal Authentication Framework.
+For automated Identity Verification, see Fido Alliance UAF and WebAuthN.

 Thank you to members of ISO JTC1/SC17/WG10 for content and review, to Tom Lockwood of Secure Technology Alliance for thorough feedback, to Underwriter’s Laboratory for explanations of ISO security, and students at New York University and Case Western Reserve University for their review.